-Our research centers on the theory of complex systems and biophysics, applied to a broad spectrum of problems.
-This includes the physics of living systems and materials science, and our research is often done in collaboration with experimental groups.
-Key themes of our lab include stochastic processes, disordered systems, and coarse-grained modeling of complex processes.
+Our research centers on the theory of complex systems and biophysics, applied to a broad spectrum of problems, mainly in the context of the physics of living systems.
+Our research is often done in collaboration with experimental groups.
+Key themes of our lab include mathematical modeling of cell growth and mechanics, both at the single-cell level and the population level, stochastic processes, disordered systems, and coarse-grained modeling of complex processes.

 Check out our Research page to learn more about our current projects.

 Felix W. and Po-Yi successfully defended their Ph.D. theses - Felix on the mechanics of bacterial cell shape and Po-Yi on models of microbial cell cycles.